ctrueden/beets-ibroadcast/README.md

 If a playlist has been modified both locally and remotely, the plugin will report the situation, but take no action.

-In order to know whether a playlist's tracked were changed locally, remotely, or both since the last sync, the playlist's current state is stored in a hidden file `.ibroadcast-playlists.json` in the base directory of your beets library.
+In order to know whether a playlist's tracks were changed locally, remotely, or both since the last sync, the playlist's current state is stored in a hidden file `.ibroadcast-playlists.json` in the base directory of your beets library.